polterguy/phosphorusfive-dox/chapter-14.md

 #### Practical use-cases for P5's database

 As previously mentioned, the P5 database stores its items in memory, making it unsuitable for *"big data"*.
 However, for smaller data-sets, such as a user's settings, and other types of data, which you know will not exceed some sort of threshold in size, it is perfect.
 This is especially true, if you require your data to be retrieved rapidly, repeatedly, and frequently.
-I tend to look at the P5 database, as a type of *"Windows registry"* type of storage.
+I tend to look at the P5 database, as a type of *"Windows registry"* type of storage, mostly for settings and such.

 P5 contains a MySQL data adapter though, for larger data sets, which you can use when you have thousands of records, and the p5.data memory based database simply won't cut it.